SaumyaG1999/Datascience-Capstone-Project/README.md

 This repo contains 4 files.
 The report of my project is called 'Starbucks Capstone Challenge - Using Starbucks app user data to predict effective offers.ipynb'.
 The data used in the project is in the files portfolio.json, profile.json and transcript.json.

 ## Detailed Findings
-For a post summarizing the most relevant results from this analysis, please refer the [Story on Medium](https://medium.com/@saumyagarg2299/starbucks-hows-the-offer-a12525ca7fc6)
+For a post summarizing the most relevant results from this analysis, please refer the the [Story on Medium](https://medium.com/@saumyagarg2299/starbucks-hows-the-offer-a12525ca7fc6)

 ## Installations
 * pandas